Namibia University of Science and Technology: University leadership

+The largely ceremonial role of chancellor of the university is held by Peter Katjavivi.

 NUST was headed by the founding vice-chancellor Tjama Tjivikua from 1995 until March 2019.
 After several consecutive acting vive-chancellor appointments of Morné Du Toit in 2019 and Andrew Niikondo in 2020, Erold Naomab was appointed vice-chancellor in January 2021.
-The largely ceremonial role of chancellor of the university is held by Peter Katjavivi.
+Naomab served five years and was again succeeded by Niikondo in an acting position.
+In August 2026 Frednard Gideon was appointed as substantial vice-chancellor.